-When operation, it requires specially notice for the safety of operator.
-Information that raises potential safety issues is indicated by a warning symbol(\blacktriangle).
+When in operation, special notice is required for the safety of operator.
+Information that raises potential safety issues is indicated by a warning $symbol(\Delta)$.
 Refer to the following safety messages before performing an operation proceeded by this symbol.

 8.2.1 Warning